Artoriys/Coursera_Getting-and-Cleaning-Data/README.md

 - README.md - overview of the data set and how it was created.

-- tidy_data.txt - which contains the data set.
+- tidy_data.txt - contains the data set.

-- CodeBook.md - the code book, which describes the contents of the data set
+- CodeBook.md - code book, which describes the contents of the data set

 - run_analysis.R - the R script that was used to create the data set